 The Company's intangible assets consist of contractual rights to provide its services within the theatres of the founding members and network affiliates.
 The Company records amortization using the straight-line method over the contractual life of the intangibles, corresponding to the term of the ESAs or the term of the contract with the network affiliate.
-The Company's intangible assets with NCM LLC's founding members are recorded at the fair market value of NCM, Inc.'s publicly traded stock as of the date on which the common membership units were issued.
-The NCM LLC common membership units are fully convertible into NCM, Inc.'s common stock.
+The Company's intangible assets with NCM LLC's founding members are recorded at the fair market value of NCM, inc.'s common stock.
 The Company also records intangible assets for upfront fees paid to network affiliates upon commencement of a network affiliate agreement.
 Pursuant to ASC 350-10-Intangibles-Goodwill and Other, the Company's intangible assets have a finite useful life and the Company amortizes the assets over the remaining useful life corresponding with the ESAs or the term of the contract with the network affiliate.
-If common membership units are issued to a founding member for newly acquired theatres that are subject to an existing on-screen advertising agreement with an alternative provider, the amortization of the intangible asset commences after the existing agreement expires and NCM LLC can utilize the theatres for all of its services.
+If common membership units are issued to a founding member for newly acquired theatres that are subject to an existing onscreen advertising agreement with an alternative provider, the amortization of the intangible asset some necessal after the existing agreement expires and NCM LLC can utilize the theatres for all of its services.
 In addition, if common membership units are issued to a founding member for theatres under an existing on-screen consulting agreement with an alternative provider, NCM LLC may receive payments from the founding member pursuant to the ESAs on a quarterly basis in arrears in accordance with certain run-out provisions ("integration payments").
-Integration payments approximate the advertising cash flow that the Company would have generated if it had exclusive access to sell advertising in the theatres with pre-existing advertising agreements.
-The integration payments are recorded as a reduction to net intangible assets, and not as part of operating income.
+Integration payments are recorded as a reduction to net intangible assets, and not as part of operating income.